Woman stabbed to death by suspect on corner in Brooklyn

-Police say she was stabbed in the neck and stomach by a suspect at the corner of Georgia Avenue and Belmont Avenue in East New York at 2:45 p.m.
+Police say they responded to a call of an assault on the corner of Georgia Avenue and Belmont Avenue in East New York around 2:35 p.m.

+Officers found the woman lying unconscious and unresponsive on the sidewalk with a stab wound to her stomach and neck.

 The unidentified woman was taken to Brookdale Hospital where she was pronounced dead.

-The male suspect is described as wearing all black.
+The male suspect is described as 200 pounds and wearing all black.
+Officials say he fled from the scene.

 MORE NEWS | 2 pedestrians struck by hit-and-run driver on Sunrise Highway on Long Island